scalacenter/simple-rockets-compiler/README.md

 Run `scala-cli Hello.sc`.
 This will convert the script into the Simple Rockets 2 program and write it to the game.

 Next, from the game, open whatever craft you want to execute the project on.
 Click the menu button at the top-left of the screen, click "Edit Program".
 From the program editor, click the menu button again, select "Load Program".
 Find the "Hello" program and load it.

+## Possible Issues
+Sometimes when you compile a script as described above, you may not find the program in Simple Rockets.
+Chances are the DSL failed at detecting the directory where Simple Rockets looks for programs correctly.
+If that is the case, you need to manually find out the location (e.g. described [here](https://steamcommunity.com/app/870200/discussions/0/1750106661716039638/)).
+Then figure out where the game store the flight programs in that directory, by default should be `UserData/FlightPrograms/` relative to the game directory.

+Once you have the directory, you can explicitly specify it when writin a program as follows: `program("Hello", java.io.File("/path/to/your/dir"))`

 ## Documentation
 See scaladocs [here](https://javadoc.io/badge2/com.akmetiuk/simple-rockets-compiler_3/javadoc.svg)](https://javadoc.io/doc/com.akmetiuk/simple-rockets-compiler_3).